zakcali/WosAdvSearch/README.md

 There are Python source codes for querying wos programmatically, such as https://github.com/enricobacis/wos , https://github.com/karthik/RRR and https://github.com/MSU-Libraries/wos

-Since my university supply me a server with php capabilities, I had to search for php source codes, like https://gist.github.com/pol/1321660 and https://gist.github.com/domoritz/2012629
+Since my university supply me a server with php capabilities, I had to find php source codes, like https://gist.github.com/pol/1321660 and https://gist.github.com/domoritz/2012629

 # Logic
 There are 3 vertical tabs.